Salvador, Bahia: Sports

 Salvador provides visitors and residents with various sport activities.
 The Estádio Fonte Nova, also known as Estádio Octávio Mangabeira is a football stadium inaugurated on 28 January 1951 in Salvador, Bahia, with a maximum capacity of 66,080 people.
 The stadium has now been replaced with a new stadium named Itaipava Arena Fonte Nova with a capacity of 56,000 people.
 This stadium hosted matches of 2013 FIFA Confederations Cup and the subsequent 2014 FIFA World Cup, as well as the football competition in the 2016 Summer Olympics.
 The stadium is owned by the Bahia government, and is the home ground of Esporte Clube Bahia.
 Its formal name honors Octávio Cavalcanti Mangabeira, a civil engineer, journalist, and former Bahia state governor from 1947 to 1954.
 The stadium is nicknamed Fonte Nova, because it is located at Ladeira das Fontes das Pedras.
 The stadium was in 2007 closed due to an accident, and the E.C.
 Bahia home matches now happen in another stadium, in Pituaçu.

 Esporte Clube Bahia and Esporte Clube Vitória are Salvador's main football teams.
 Bahia has won 2 national titles, the Taça Brasil in 1959 and the Brazilian League in 1988, while Vitória was a runner up in the Brazilian league in 1993 and the Copa do Brasil in 2010.
 Smaller teams include EC Ypiranga with 10 titles of the Campeonato Baiano, Botafogo SC with 7, Galícia EC with 5, and AD Leônico with 2.

-Salvador has two large green areas for the practice of golf.
-Cajazeiras Golf and Country Club has an 18-hole course, instructors, caddies and equipment for rent.
-Itapuã Golf club, located in the area of the Sofitel Hotel, has a 9-hole course, equipment store, caddies and clubs for rent.
-Tennis is very popular among Salvador's elites, with a great number of players and tournaments in the city's private clubs.
-Brasil Open, the country's most important tournament happens every year in Bahia.